-Measurement and evaluation equipment and simulators are required when developing RFICs, when evaluating equipment that incorporates RFICs, and when confirming and verifying the actual performance of operating systems.
+Measurement and evaluation equipment and simulators are necessary when developing RFICs, during evaluating equipment that incorporates RFICs, and when confirming and verifying the actual performance of operating systems.

-FR2 evaluation requires equipment with millimeter wave transmission/reception functions that can support the physical layer between the terminal and the RU (gNB), and various manufacturers have already prepared equipment for each measurement field.
+FR2 evaluation requires equipment with millimeter wave transmission / reception functions that can support the physical layer between the terminal and the RU (gNB).
+Various manufacturers have already prepared their equipment for each measurement field.